 During the 1980s I read the work of Neumann mainly in connection with his pioneering analysis of National Socialism, published as Behemoth in 1942/1944; I included an essay on this work in my Strategies of Economic Order (1995/2007).
 However, in 1987 I also published a collection of the legal writings of Neumann and Kirchheimer under the title Social Democracy and the Rule of Law, posing the problem: how can objectives of social justice and democratic order be given a constitutional basis?
 Here the German conception of Rechtstaatlichkeit is important – the principles informing the rule of law.
 Today, when as Gideon Rachman so rightly says, democratic principles are under attack, good arguments are needed in their defence.
 The Brexit saga has demonstrated at tedious length the lamentable ignorance of politicians, both in government and opposition, of what Rechtstaatlichkeit is, and why its principles are central to the defence of democratic order.
 As ever in Britain, the myth that “there is no British Constitution” is used as an excuse for a refusal to think about political and legal institutions at all.

 And Carl Schmitt helps us here.
 The personal positions he later adopted are repugnant, but the questions that he asked about political order during the 1920s of the first German Republic challenged those seeking to create a secure legal foundation for democratic order.
 This was all swept away by the Nazis, a minority movement helped into power by an informal coalition formed of right-wing politicians and the KPD.
 Schmitt forced Neumann and Kirchheimer to focus upon the legal foundations of democratic order; the arguments they made in its defence remain of relevance today.
-And so I am very glad that my 1987 book will soon be reissued by Routledge.
+And so I am very glad that my 1987 book has now been reissued by Routledge.